Georgia's James Cook, Dalvin's younger brother, is a versatile threat in his own right

 INDIANAPOLIS – Georgia running back James Cook has heard the comparisons to his older brother, Vikings running back Dalvin Cook, throughout his life.

 As similar as the brothers are, James Cook said his versatility is what can set him apart from Dalvin.
-When asked what he's better at, the younger Cook pointed to his hands — "a 10," he rated them.
-But he's also learned a lot from his older brother about the pre-draft process, life in the NFL, and how to play the position.
+When asked at the NFL scouting combine what he's better at, the younger Cook pointed to his hands — "a 10," he rated them.
+But he's also learned a lot from his older brother about the pre-draft process, life in the NFL and how to play the position.

 "His awareness," James Cook said Thursday of Dalvin.
 "Just how he moves with the ball in his hands, and he can make guys miss and he can do various things, too.
 We kind of critique that game off each other and make each other better."